kendall-moore/puppet-environments-presentation/slides/04_What_We_Will_Cover.md

 ## What We Will Cover

-  - Intro to SCAP
-  - Intro to MCollective
-  - The SCAP Security Guide
+  - Puppet Environments
-  - Development Process
+  - Hieradata
+  - External Node Classifiers
-  - Plugin Capabilities
+  - Control Repos
-  - The Future
+  - r10k
   - Demo